-- 1.1 This screening report is used to determine whether or not the contents of the draft of the Dunton Bassett Neighbourhood Plan as submitted in December 2020 requires a Strategic Environmental Assessment (SEA) in accordance with the European Directive 2001/42/EC and associated Environmental Assessment of Plans and Programmes Regulations 2004. - 1.2 The purpose of the Dunton Bassett Neighbourhood Plan is to seek to put forward the wishes of the community regarding future development and to deliver local aspirations within the context of the strategic planning framework.
+- 1.7 The purpose of the Dunton Bassett Neighbourhood Plan is to seek to put forward the wishes of the community regarding future development and to deliver local aspirations within the context of the strategic planning framework.
 The Neighbourhood Plan contains a number of policies, including some areas where the Parish Council will support development activity, and other areas such as "Local Green Spaces' that the community wish to protect.
-These policies have been drafted following engagement with the residents and landowners of Dunton Bassett Parish. - 1.3 The Dunton Bassett Neighbourhood Plan Advisory Committee has prepared a vision statement which States:
+These policies have been drafted following engagement with the residents and landowners of Dunton Bassett Parish. - 1.8 The Dunton Bassett Neighbourhood Plan Advisory Committee has prepared a vision statement which States: